joelmturner/joelmturnercom/README.md

 ## Deployment

-Deployments happen automatically anytime a commit makes it to master.
+Netlify is watching `master` for commits.
+As soon as a commit comes in Netlify tries to build the new version.

 ## Blog Post